 The staff at the International Center (I-Center), located at 20 Sawyer Avenue, will assist you throughout your college career.
 They are responsible for advising international students and scholars, coordinating international activities on campus, and handling all student immigration procedures.
 If you have questions, you may contact the International Center by telephone at (617) 627-3458, by fax at (617) 627-6076, or by email at email@example.com.
 Since several important mailings will be sent to you, please notify BOTH the International Center and the Office of Undergraduate Admissions of any change of mailing address, email address or telephone number.

 Procedures for Obtaining a Student Visa

 - Before you can be issued an immigration document by the International Center, you must confirm your intent to accept the offer of admission by paying your tuition deposit and submitting the Enrollment Decision Form on your portal which you can access here.

 - Once the enrollment deposit and correct documentation are received, the appropriate immigration document (a Form I-20 for an F-1 student visa) can be processed.
 Click here for more instructions.
-The International Center typically begins the visa document processing in late May.
+The International Center typically begins the visa document processing in March.
 You must have activated your Tufts email in order to begin submitting your paperwork.

 You will need your passport, your immigration documents, and your financial documents when you enter the U.S.

 If you are currently attending high school or college in the United States you must transfer your SEVIS record to Tufts.
-Please have your current International Student Advisor complete the International Student Transfer Form, which is found on this page, and release you from their SEVIS database.
 You are still required to submit an International Student Information form and proper financial documentation, along with the International Student Transfer Form.
 Once Tufts receives these documents, a visa document can be processed.
 You may only re-enter the U.S. using the Tufts visa document.